jensl/critic/src/jsonapi/v1/README.txt

 implemented, this type of path is invalid.

 The |critic| parameter is an api.critic.Critic instance.

-The |context| parameter is the value of the previous segment of the path.
-In the case of path "/api/v1/repositories/1/branches/1" for instance, the single() method of the resource class whose name is "repositories" is called first, with
-|context=None|.
-It would return an object (an instance of its value class)
-representing the repository with id=1.
-Next, the single() method of the resource class whose name is "branches" would be called, with that repository object as its |context|.

 The |argument| parameter is the next path component, as described above.